flexi-framework/flexi/doc/userguide/tutorials/04_convtest/convtest.md

 ![](tutorials/04_convtest/convtest_mesh.png)   ![](tutorials/04_convtest/convtest_result.png)
 Figure: Mesh and flow field solution of the density.
 View in $x$-$y$-plane.\label{fig:convtest_mesh_and_result}

 To investigate the order of convergence of a given polynomial degree $N$, the mesh resolution has to increase.
 We provide meshes with 1, 2, 4 and 8 elements in each spatial direction.
-They are provided in the tutorial directory with an according parameter file for the preprocessing tool HOPR.
+They are provided in the tutorial directory with an according parameter file for the preprocessing tool **HOPR**.

 #### Flow Simulation with FLEXI